-Yesterday’s cold laser treatment definitely helped my tendonitis and knee.
-Dr. Lisa said it would be best to walk all day, and I give myself a ton of credit for doing just that.
+Today’s schedule called for hiking from the Chippewa Moraine segment and through the Chippewa River segment.
+So, yesterday’s cold laser treatment definitely helped my tendonitis and knee.
+Dr. Lisa Tenold said it would be best to walk all day, and I give myself a ton of credit for doing just that.
 If you know runners, they like to run.
-And today I had one really prime trail, Chippewa Moraine (7.8 miles).
+And today I had one really prime trail, Chippewa Moraine (7.8 miles [12.6 km]).
 All morning I felt like I had an angel on one shoulder and the devil on the other.

 Angel: You’re being so good to walk!
 This will help speed your healing, and you’ll be stronger and faster in the long run.